 Once you’ve decided surgery is right for you, the next step is for you to be both mentally and physically prepared.
-We believe it is crucial prior to the surgery, you are completely comfortable with your choice and educated about what it means for you in the long term.
-If you have any questions about the procedure you have chosen or the risks, involved then we encourage you to contact us to clarify things.
+We believe it is crucial prior to the surgery, that you are completely comfortable with your choice and educated about what it means for you in the long term.
+If you have any questions about the procedure you have chosen, or the risks involved, we encourage you to contact us to clarify your understanding.

 Some light exercise and adopting healthy habits such as quitting smoking, eating healthy foods and starting a multivitamin will help towards you being as healthy as possible for surgery.